Kardar-Parisi-Zhang universality in two-component driven diffusive models: Symmetry and renormalization group perspectives: Continuum equations of motion for the two-species model

 \section{Continuum equations of motion for the two-species model}

-In order to extract the universal scaling behavior of the two-species model, we first consider the continuum coarse-grained equations of motion for the two densities in the two-species model.
-We begin by noting that the stationary currents in first and second lanes are~\cite{popkov}
+In order to extract the universal scaling behavior of the two-species model, we take the continuum hydrodynamic approach that is particularly suitable to extract long wavelength universal scaling properties~\cite{chaikin,foster}.
+In this approach, the equations of motion for the ``hydrodynamic variables'', which have diverging relaxation times in the vanishing wavevector limits, are constructed in expansions in the fields and gradients, retaining {\em all possible} symmetry-permitted lowest order nonlinear terms.
+In the present study, the two conserved densities in the two lanes are the only hydrodynamic variables.
+We first consider the continuum coarse-grained equations of motion for the two densities in the two-species model.
+We begin by noting that the stationary currents in two lanes are (see Ref.~\cite{popkov} for details)

+where $\rho_{i}=M_{i}/N$, $i=1,2$ are the particle densities in each lane ~\cite{popkov}\,.
+Here $M_i$ is the number of particles on $i-$th lane and $N$ is the number of lattice sites in each lane.
+The coarse-grained local density $\rho_i(x,t)$ for component $i$ obey the continuity equation which can be written in a compact form as